KatherineMichel/portfolio/regular-blog-posts/2023-highlights.md

 ## Quality and Standards

-I documented Python/Django standards and code quality tools.
+Throughout the year, I documented Python/Django standards and code quality tools.

 I shared my open source experience.
 I documented best-in-class open source and inner source governance resources and methods.

 I mentored an apprentice in doing so.

-A co-worker and I co-presented about Advent of Code and increased the number of participants within our department.
+In November, a co-worker and I co-presented about Advent of Code and increased the number of participants within our department.

 ## New Certifications